 Fort Ticonderoga Ferry, which provides scenic seven-minute crossings on Lake

-connects the Lake George and Adirondack regions of New York with the Middlebury
+the Lake George and Adirondack regions of New York with the Middlebury and

-and Central Green Mountain areas of Vermont.
-Among Lake Champlain Ferries, the
+Central Green Mountain areas of Vermont.
+Among Lake Champlain Ferries, the Fort

-Fort Ticonderoga Ferry is the oldest.
-It has operated officially on Lake
+Ticonderoga Ferry is the oldest.
+It has operated officially on Lake Champlain

-Champlain since 1799, and actually has provided sporadic service since 1759.
+since 1799, and actually has provided sporadic service since 1759.
+Only a

 American public longer.
 The ferry operates on a cable guidance system,